COMING ON BASE? COVER YOUR FACE!

 During heightened Health Protection Conditions, walk-in service is only available at the ACS Family Resource Center Annex entrance (side of building closest to C Avenue).
 If other assistance is needed at a secured door, call 804-734-6382 or 734-6388 for ACS personnel to respond and provide the appropriate support.

 Newcomers Orientation sessions have resumed.
 The community information program for service members, DOD Civilians and military spouses is conducted every first Monday of the month (except holidays, moving it to the second Monday) in the Soldier Support Center auditorium.
 For more information, call 804-454-5719.

 Closed to walk-in traffic until further notice.
 CPAC will continue to provide services electronically and by telephone at 804-765-4580.

 The first hour of each shopping day is restricted to those at higher risk for complications from COVID-19.
 Included in that group are individuals, age 65 and older; those with lung disease, asthma or a serious heart condition; pregnant women; those receiving cancer treatment; and others.

-Conducting 100% ID card checks at entrance.
 Customers must wear protective face masks (required in situations where social distancing cannot be assured).
-Volunteers are making face masks for distribution to customers who show up without them.

 No reusable bags may be used at this time.
 Suspending early bird shopping, sidewalk sales and promotional gatherings.
 Purchase limits enforced for high-demand items.
 Social distancing required for customers waiting in checkout lines.
 Sneeze shields have been installed at cashier-operated checkout lines.